situam/collect/README.txt

 Collection:
 - heading
 - introduction text
-- visual indicitation of where to upload files
+- visual indication of where to upload files
 - prompts for each field

 Re-collection: